 Mutual Funds (in terms of small-cap funds) invests mainly in stocks of small companies that have the potential for growth.
 This stock can improve or develop in a short time.
 But this also means that the returns from these funds will possess high volatility.

 The objective of equity strategy will be to predominantly create a portfolio of small-cap companies which have:

 - Measure financial strength

 - The acceptable cost that provides the potential for capital recognition.

 Market Capitalization = Number of Outstanding Shares x Stock Price per Share.

-As per the circular circulated by the Securities Exchange Board of India (SEBI), to be named as a small-cap company the following criteria will have to be met.
+As per the circular issued by the Securities And Exchange Board of India (SEBI):- A company will be named as a small-cap company only if the following criteria is met.

 - Rank 251 and below in terms of total market capitalization

 - Keeping at least 65% of assets in small-cap equity and equity instruments